 By Jenna Kingsley

-Jenna Kingsley grew up on a Livingston County dairy farm and is interning this summer with MFB’s Center for Education and Leadership Development.
-She’ll soon graduate from Iowa State University, where she studies agriculture and life-science education.
+Livingston County native Jenna Kingsley is interning this summer with MFB’s Center for Education and Leadership Development.
+She’s studying agriculture and life-science education at Iowa State University.